Estimated reading time: 15 minutes

 Business Contacts – Executor Resources

-Create a list of business contacts that need to be involved or contacted in the event of your death, especially if you are a business owner.
+Create a list of business contacts that need to be involved or contacted during your death, especially if you are a business owner.

 - Business Contact: